 Do you still need a class for graduation?

 - Classes will meet Tuesday, Wednesday, Thursday each week

 - Program will be running Virtually through E2020

 - Courses are $200 each ($100 if your student qualifies for free/reduced lunch).

-You can STILL sign up for fall semester of E 20/20.
-Contact your counselor if you have further questions.
+- Contact your counselor if you have further questions.